AnimalLogic/maya-usd/README.md

 + Make any dependencies/duplications on other PRs explicit (i.e mention in the description) so they know in which order to merge
 + As usual make sure you have tests, good comments etc
 + There's a WIP coding standard/style guide [here](https://docs.google.com/document/d/1Jvbpfh2WNzHxGQtjqctZ1K1lnpaAtHOUwm0kmmEcxjY/edit)
++ Don't add Version.h to the PR - @todo fix this tiresome problem!